-Williams, a Democrat, was the representative for Texas's 13th congressional district from 1931 to 1933.
+Williams was the representative for Texas’s 13th congressional district and was a Democrat.
+He served from 1931 to 1933.

 From May 1922 to Mar 1933, Williams missed 206 of 724 roll call votes, which is 28.5%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.